epiverse-trace/tutorials-middle/learners/setup.md

 library(tidyverse)
 ```

 If you do NOT see an error like `there is no package called ‘...’` you are good to go!
+If you do, [contact us](#your-questions)!

 ### Updating R packages